Yupik Floor Table Pendant Light

 Design by Form Us With Love, 2013.By Fontana Arte.

 While its shape recalls the classic electric torch, Yupik's function is decidedly more wide-ranging and versatile.
-The Yupik Table Lamp is made from polypropylene foam, a sturdy, resistant, yet very lightweight material.
+The Yupik Floor Table Pendant Light is made from polypropylene foam, a sturdy, resistant, yet very lightweight material.
 It consists of close-cell beads that incorporate a lot of air and therefore weigh less in proportion to their volume.
 These characteristics mean it is used as a transport and protecting material.
 The clear polycarbonate diffuser, in concentric circles, recalls the typical diffusers on car headlights.
 Given the important characteristics of the material used, the designers decided on a very basic shape which as a whole highlights its function as a portable lamp.

 Yupik ships with 196.9" of cable.
 It can be placed on a table positioned with the light source pointing up or laid on one side to illuminate a wall.
 It can even be hung up, thanks to a hook around which the cable can be twisted to form a loop.